openfnord/openwrt_foo/README.md

 # openwrt_foo

-This is a collection of stuff that I created or found (random mac) to make my live easier using a zoo of old plastic routers to unlash the magic of a "distributed" vlan switch / router infrastructure that spans the whole house
+This is a collection of stuff that I created or found (random mac) to make my life easier using a zoo of old plastic routers to unlash the magic of a "distributed" vlan switch / router infrastructure that spans the whole house